Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series: Equivariance properties of common time-frequency transforms

-In other words, a dilation in the time domain corresponds to a compression in the frequency domain, and fully corresponds to the phenomenon exhibited by the Fourier transform (Eq.~\ref{eq:four_scaleequiv}).
-It is important to note that the approximation $w(x)\approx w(s x)$ generally does not hold.
-This approximation essentially implies spatial invariance of $w$, which can only roughly hold with increasing window sizes, i.e., when the short-term Fourier transform starts to approximate the (global) Fourier transform.
+In other words, a dilation in the time domain produces a compression in the frequency domain analogous to the Fourier transform (Eq.~\ref{eq:four_scaleequiv}).
+However, it is important to note that we rely on the approximate $w(x){\approx} w(s x)$ to arrive to the final expression.
+Nevertheless, it is important to note that this approximate \textit{does not generally holds in practice}.
+This approximation implies that the window function $w$ is invariant to scaling, which holds only for increasing window sizes, i.e., when the short-term Fourier transform starts to approximate the (global) Fourier transform.

+\textbf{Simultaneous input translation and scaling.} Following the same derivation procedure, we can show the behavior of the short-time Fourier transform to simultaneous translations and scaling.
+We have that: